 "Coronae Rosarum" is Latin for "Crowns of Roses," and it is meant to suggest the Holy Rosary, which is a garden of prayers given to the Blessed Mother, who in turn is the secret garden of God's delight.
 The name was suggested by my son Nathan.
 It is especially fitting not just because of the rosaries and religious jewelry I have hand-crafted for almost 30 years, but also for the crowns of flowers that honor the Blessed Mother at May Processions; I have cherished my childhood memories of these processions all my life and promoted them in The Week of Graces.

-Over twenty five years ago, Carol Anne Jones and Mary Wallington decided to create a thoroughly Catholic Summer Program called The Week of Graces for the children at St. Catherine of Siena Parish in Great Falls, VA, with the encouragement of Pastor Father Jerome Fasano.
+Over twenty-seven years ago, Carol Anne Jones and Mary Wallington decided to create a thoroughly Catholic Summer Program called The Week of Graces for the children at St. Catherine of Siena Parish in Great Falls, VA, with the encouragement of Pastor Father Jerome Fasano.
 For three summers they created fun crafts, skits, activities, songs, and events that not only gave the children a wonderful week together but did much more--it opened a door to the graces God wants to shower on children by teaching them to love the Faith.
 Mary went on to other apostolates, but Carol continued to write, teach, and administer The Week of Graces, preparing new programs every summer, writing over 15 different programs over the years for St. Catherine, St. Theresa, and St. Louis Parishes.
 Four of these programs are available for sale today.